 DNA is Everywhere!

 In this lesson students learned all about deoxyribonucleic acid, more commonly known as DNA.
-After getting a brief overview of DNA’s role in the storage of genetic information, the students followed a DNA isolation protocol experiment and successfully extracted DNA from wheat germ by breaking down the cell membranes with detergent, then freeing the DNA from its protective proteins (histones) by using a protease (an enzyme that breaks down protein – actually Accent Meat Tenderizer!).
+After getting a brief overview of DNA’s role in the storage of genetic information (DNA molecules make up genes, which make up chromosomes), the students followed a DNA isolation protocol experiment and successfully extracted DNA from wheat germ by breaking down the cell membranes with detergent, then freeing the DNA from its protective proteins (histones) by using a protease (an enzyme that breaks down protein – actually Accent Meat Tenderizer!).
 By breaking down the cell wall, membrane, and nuclear membrane students were able to isolate the nucleic acids.

 You can find out how to make DNA origami here!

 A similar experiment for home use is described here: http://learn.genetics.utah.edu/content/labs/extraction/howto/DNA_Extraction.pdf